 The Valuable Exposure

 There are so many hours in the day and you can never expose your child to everything firsthand, but with reading, you are giving your child a window to different cultures and ways of life.
 You are giving your child the chance to see how other people think and act.
-You are exposing them to rich language that will stay imbued in their minds without them even realizing it.
+You expose them to rich language that will stay imbued in their minds without them even realizing it.

 When it comes to books, don’t feel pressured to stick to what the media bombards you with.
 Read your children everything from classic stories written by Dickens and Twain to the latest stories found online.
 Read them excerpts from Shakespeare even if they are only six months old and simply babbling away.
 And don’t forget to read poetry as well.
 The more you read, the more they learn to love reading.